kkhetarpal/Literature/MarkovDecisionProcess.md

 # Finite Markov Decision Process
-## Chapter 3 of Introduction to RL by Rich Sutton

 ## Summary Notes

+## References: Introduction to RL by Rich Sutton

 - The RL framework comprises of
   - An agent, which is an entity that learns and is the decision maker,